-Over the last years, so many boring Ads and TV commercials torture and bore the consumer to death.
-A refreshing exception are (strangely) the DYI markets over here in Germany.
-Over the last years, a lot of fresh and creative ideas came from brands of this sector.
+Over the last few years, so many boring Ads and TV commercials torture and bore the consumer to death.
+A refreshing exception is (strangely) the DYI markets over here in Germany.
+Over the last few years, a lot of fresh and creative ideas came from brands in this sector.
 Let me show you 5 nice examples.

 01. Hornbach – Gothic Girl

 Gothic – Girl by Hornbach is a wonderful piece of storytelling.
-Small girl…outsider…bullied by their classmates.
+Small girls… outsiders…bullied by their classmates.
 But Dad is here for the rescue.
 Like always for their little (dark) princesses.

 02. The Hornbach sledge

-The Bible says “swords to ploughshare” ….something similar had Hornbach in mind, when they bought a tank, crushed it, melted it and made sledges out of the steel.
+The Bible says “swords to plowshare” ….something similar had Hornbach in mind, when they bought a tank, crushed it, melted it, and made sleds out of the steel.
 Wonderful storytelling that involves everyone in the creation process of those.
-No wonder that this is probably THE only social media sledge that was ever created.
+No wonder this is probably THE only social media sled that was ever created.

 03. OBI – Make it to your project, but…